0xNordian/deso-mcp/README.md

 Once configured, you can ask Cursor's AI assistant questions like:

 ### API Exploration
+- *"Show me all the identity endpoints for DeSo authentication"*
+- *"What are the iframe vs window APIs in DeSo Identity?"*
 - *"Show me all the data endpoints available in DeSo"*
 - *"What notification APIs can I use to get user notifications?"*
 - *"How do I fetch DM messages using the messages API?"*